 How do you start to heal a sick family?

-And when other people have power over you, you get resentful.
-You blame them.
-But you are the one who has become abusive.
-Your resentment has made you so.
-It was your attempt to control them that gave them power in the first place.
+And when other people have power over me, I get resentful.
+I blame them.
+But I am the one who has become harmful.
+The resentment has made me so.
+It was my attempt to control them that gave them power in the first place.